Effective Virtual DBT Therapy in Ontario

 — Linehan, M. M., Comtois, K. A., Murray, A. M., Brown, M. Z., Gallop, R. J., Heard, H. L., ... & Lindenboim, N. (2006).

-3. Interpersonal Effectiveness: DBT focuses on improving interpersonal skills, including assertiveness, communication, and conflict resolution, to enhance relationships and reduce conflicts.
+DBT helps improve interpersonal skills.
+This includes assertiveness, communication, and conflict resolution.
+These skills enhance relationships and reduce conflicts.

-4. Mindfulness: Mindfulness practices are an integral part of DBT.
-They help individuals stay present in the moment, observe their thoughts and feelings without judgment, and develop greater self-awareness.
+Mindfulness practices are an integral part of DBT.
+They help people focus on the moment.
+They encourage observing thoughts and feelings without judgment.
+This builds greater self-awareness.

 *Please note that we don’t offer a full DBT program; instead, we offer DBT-informed therapy or DBT skills.